Welcome to my blog!

 - Genealogy.
 Knowing your history comes with the search for your roots.
 I have worked on my genealogy tree, it goes back to the 18th century in many branches, and one branch goes as far as the 15th century.

 - Music.
 Cultures and history are filled with music.
 I love music, especially classical European music, but also folk music from all over the world, Ireland and Scotland, Flamenco (¡Olé!), Indian Ragas, South American music, Chinese Traditional (Guzheng and Ehru), and many more.
 As an amateur pianist I play mostly music from the Classical and Romantic eras but as a harpsichordist I focus on Baroque music.
-I do have recordings on the Internet, ask me where to find them!
+I do have recordings on the Internet, check them out!
 I’ve also recently started composing.
-I also know how to play a number of other instruments but I don’t practice much.
+I also know how to play a number of other instruments and have taken a growing interest in tongue drums and handpands.
+Check the link to my youtube channel to listen to my improvisations.

 - Movies.
 My wife and I watch a lot of movies.
 We don’t watch TV, but we do sometimes watch a couple of selected TV series.
 It’s always interesting to see how stories are designed.